 Frequently Asked Questions

-Q.1) What is the GST rate on LIC premium?
+Q.1) How much GST is levied on LIC premium?

-The GST rate on LIC premiums varies by policy type.
-Term plans and health plans attract an 18% GST, while endowment plans and pension plans have a GST of 4.5% for the first year and 2.25% for subsequent years.
+LIC term plans and health plans attract an 18% GST, while endowment plans and pension plans have a GST of 4.5% for the first year and 2.25% for subsequent years.
 ULIPs have an 18% GST on fund management and other charges, but not on the premium itself.

 Q.2) Is LIC premium with GST under 80C?